 Other Canyonlands Hikes

 The Island in the Sky section of Canyonlands is also worth a visit.
-It’s much closer to Moab and don’t miss these family-friendly hikes in Canyonlands NP.
+It’s much closer to Moab and don’t miss these kid friendly hikes in Canyonlands NP.

 What to Bring